 In 1999 Sonam got involved in Warrior Sage, who’s missions and vision are to help arise communities of peace, freedom, love, and enlightenment.
 She participated in Enlightenment Intensives (as developed by Charles Berner), had a direct experience and begun to staff and assist at these events to help empower awakening in modern world.

 These initiatory and powerful meditative techniques and contemplations lead her deeper into Buddhism which allowed her to understand the nature of life.

 Through a series of synchronistic events in 2007 Dr. Wangmo was lead to a Peruvian Shaman who trained her in the sacred medicines from the Andes and Amazon.

 In September of 2007 Sonam moved to Perú where she lived until autumn of 2015.
 During the first six years she worked hand in hand with the local Peruvians.
 She participated in hundreds of healing ceremonies, combining them with regular practice of Yoga, Mantra, Buddhist studies and contemplation and meditation.
 She lived in a semi-retreat during this time, maintaining contact only with those who shared her deep value of Buddhism.

 The Buddhist Dharma and her shamanic practice are what makes Sonam very sought after feminine spiritual leader.
 Sonam understands the nature of mind and the workings of several plants as well as altered states of consciousness and some of the visionary world.
 She has a lot of compassion for the human condition.
 She spent extensive time in the Amazon completing necessary plant dietas, learning about Peruvian plant medicines, native traditional healing methods for various afflictions, finding out about native bush man’s way of life and learning about these tribes’ art and culture while writing and sharing about these experiences.

 In 2014 Sonam connected with a Chilean Elder Medicine Woman – meeting this woman allowed her to gain an understanding of previous teachings that she was looking to gain knowledge about.
 Sonam did an intensive one year apprenticeship with her to deepen wisdom of the feminine.

-She published her first co-authored book (under the name Tara Shakti) in 2016.
-Tara Shakti: Feminine Brilliance Temple is a charitable organization.
+She published her first co-authored book in 2016.
 Her chapter discusses powerful transformative tools combined with spiritual practice of Buddhism to overcome depression, body issues as well as healing from domestic violence.